Schoolhouse Children's Museum & Learning Center: The school

-In the 1990s the former school was the cornerstone of a revival of downtown Boynton Beach.
-In 1998-99 the building underwent a $14 million restoration funded by the City of Boynton Beach and the Florida Division of Historical Resources of the Florida Department of State.
+Following its closure as a school and community center, the former school became the cornerstone of a revival of downtown Boynton Beach in the 1990s.
+On March 7, 1994, it was added to the NRHP.
+The building underwent a $14 million restoration in 1998 and 1999 funded by the City of Boynton Beach and the Florida Division of Historical Resources of the Florida Department of State.
 A historical marker was erected in 2008.